cornell-zhang/eqmap/README.md

 # EqMap: FPGA LUT Technology Mapping w/ E-Graphs

 EqMap is Verilog-to-Verilog tool that attempts to superoptimize FPGA technology mapping using E-Graphs.
-Our experiments show that equality saturation techniques can improve logic sut selection and ultimately produce smaller circuits than the commercial tools.
+Our experiments show that equality saturation techniques can improve cut selection and ultimately produce smaller circuits than the commercial tools.

 You might also want to check out the [docs](https://cornell-zhang.github.io/eqmap/) or the [ICCAD publication](https://github.com/cornell-zhang/eqmap/blob/main/eqmap_iccad.pdf).